Italy at the 2022 Winter Olympics

 Italy competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.
-With Milan-Cortina d'Ampezzo being the host of the 2026 Winter Olympics, an Italian segment was performed at the closing ceremony.
+As Milan-Cortina d'Ampezzo will host the 2026 Winter Olympics, Italy was the penultimate nation to enter the stadium, before the host country China during the parade of nations at the opening ceremony.
+Additionally, an Italian segment was performed at the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport.

 Medalists

 The following Italian competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.

 Alpine skiing

 Italy qualified seven male and nine female alpine skiers.